MaDHouSe79/mh-cashasitem/readme.md

 ![alttext](https://github.com/MaDHouSe79/mh-cashasitem/blob/main/image/crypto.png?raw=true)

 # Add in `[qb]/qb-core/shared/items.lua`
-- and don't forgot the add the `cash.png` and `blackmoney.png` in to your inventory image folder.
+- and don't forgot the add the `cash.png` and `blackmoney.png` and `crypto.png` in to your inventory image folder.
 ```lua
 ['cash'] = {
     ['name'] = 'cash',